 Are Workers' Compensation Benefits Taxable?

 Most workers' compensation benefits are not taxable at the state or federal levels.
-However, a portion of your workers' comp benefits may be taxed if you also receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+However, some of your workers' comp benefits may be taxed if you also receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 To learn more about the difference between the two, visit FindLaw's What's the Difference Between SSDI and SSI? page.

 Workers' compensation is in the same category of non-taxable income as the following:

-- Disability benefits under a "no fault" car insurance policy for loss of income or earnings capacity as a result of injuries;
+- Disability benefits under a "no-fault" car insurance policy for loss of income or earning capacity as a result of injuries

-- Compensation for permanent loss or loss of use of a part or function of your body, or for your permanent disfigurement.
+- Compensation for permanent loss or loss of use of a part or function of your body or your permanent disfigurement

-Put another way, for federal income tax purposes, workers' compensation awarded under a workers' compensation act or statute due to work-related sickness or injury are fully exempt from tax.
+Put another way, for federal income tax purposes workers' compensation awarded under a workers' compensation act or statute due to work-related sickness or injury is fully exempt from tax.
 Payments to survivors under the same circumstances are also exempt.

 For instance, if you receive SSDI benefits, some of your workers' comp benefits might be taxable.
-If the injured worker receives supplemental security income on top of workers' compensation, he or she may have to end up paying taxes.
-Payments coming from Social Security would be reduced and the difference created by the payment of workers' compensation would be taxable.
+If the injured worker receives supplemental security income on top of workers' compensation, they may have to pay taxes.
+Payments coming from Social Security would be reduced.
+The difference created by the payment of workers' compensation would be taxable.
 In most cases, however, this amount could be small enough to be negligible for taxation.

 The same is true if you receive retirement benefits from a retirement plan funded by your employer.
 It is about ensuring your average current earnings are what you made before you were injured or became ill.
-If the compensation claim was held up due to a lawsuit and the court approves a settlement, an accountant or tax attorney may need to structure the payment for the purpose of minimizing taxation.
-This also goes for situations in which a taxpayer decides to retire at the same time he or she is still receiving workers' compensation payments.
+If the compensation claim was held up due to a lawsuit and the court approves a settlement, an accountant or tax attorney may need to structure the payment to minimize taxation.
+This also goes for situations in which a taxpayer decides to retire while still receiving workers' compensation payments.

 Social Security and Workers' Compensation Benefits

-If part of your workers' compensation reduces your Social Security, that part is treated as Social Security income and could be taxable.
-You can use the normal formula for Social Security benefits to calculate what your payment might be: add half of the total Social Security benefits to your other income.
-Some of of your benefits may be taxable if:
+You can use the standard formula for Social Security benefits to calculate your payment.
+Add half of the total Social Security benefits to your other income.
+Some of your benefits may be taxable if:

-In What Context Could I Be Collecting Social Security Benefits and Workers' Compensation Concurrently?
+Collecting Social Security Benefits and Workers' Compensation Simultaneously

-This situation may arise if the health condition of a taxpayer who was injured in the workplace fails to improve; if the worker becomes disabled, he or she may receive disability insurance and workers' compensation payments at the same time.
-When this happens, the Social Security Administration will reduce its payments to a certain level and the difference created by the workers' compensation paycheck becomes taxable.
+This situation may arise if the health condition of a taxpayer who was injured in the workplace fails to improve; if the worker becomes disabled, they may receive disability insurance and workers' compensation payments at the same time.

 Learn More about Workers' Comp Benefits from an Attorney

 The workers' compensation system provides a method to receive compensation for work-related injuries.
 However, things can still get pretty complicated, especially if your injuries are severe.
-If your claim is denied or you fail to receive compensation, you may need skilled legal assistance.
-Contact a workers' compensation attorney for more information.
+If you receive benefits, you may need a skilled tax attorney to guide you through the tax process.